 Position Type and Expected Hours of Work

 This is a volunteer position.
 Days and hours of work are determined by the volunteer, in coordination with Sew Powerful leadership, and will fluctuate based on the activities in which they are involved.
-Evening and weekend work frequently may be required as volunteer duties demand.
+Evening and weekend work is sometimes required as volunteer duties demand.

 Required Education and Experience

-- Two years or more of successful work experience sewing and engaging others in common activities to reach a specific goal.
+Two years or more of successful work experience, intermediate or above sewing skills and ability to warmly engage others in activities to reach a specific goal.

 Preferred Education and Experience

-- Experience in event organization and public speaking is helpful.
+Experience in event organization or project management; some exposure to public speaking is helpful.

 Additional Eligibility Qualifications

-- Willingness to engage and strongly participate in activities of the organization.
+- Willing to engage and strongly participate in activities of the organization.